Matatika/matatika-docs/content/getting-started/cloud.md

 ---

 ## Sign Up
-Head to the [Matatika website]({{site.matatika.links.www}}){:target="_blank"} and register for early access.
+Head to the [Matatika website]({{site.matatika.links.www}}){:target="_blank"} and sign up.
 Once your registration has been processed, we'll send you a link to sign up for an account.
 You will need to verify your account through the email you signed up with - be sure to check your spam folder if you don't see the email!

 ## Create a Workspace
 The first time you sign-in to the Matatika app, you will be prompted to create a new workspace  : fill out the 'Name' field (and optionally 'Approved Domains') and click 'Continue'.